kowala-tech/kcoin/CODESTYLE.md

 ### Interfaces

-To ease testing consider using interfaces
+New concepts should always be expressed in interfaces first.

 ## Formatting

 ### Style

 Style is easiest due to go gofmt.
-We follow gofmt style so make sure you gofmt your files first
+We follow gofmt style so make sure you gofmt your files first.

 `gofmt -s -w file.go`

 ### Column limit: 100

-Line length should be limited to 100, CI should fail if above that level
+Line length should be limited to 100, this is not enforced by CI at the moment.

 ### File size lines: 300

-File size should have a soft limit of 300 lines, hard limit being 500 lines, but these should be rare
+File size should have a soft limit of 300 lines, hard limit being 500 lines, but these should be rare.

 ### Error messages

-As per go standard error messages should start with lower case
+As per go standard error messages should start with lower case.

 [Errors](https://github.com/golang/go/wiki/Errors)

-User types should be used when you might expect the caller to do type assertion on type error example
+User types should be used when you might expect the caller to do type assertion on type error example.

 ```go
 var ErrNotFound = errors.New("not found")